particle-iot/docs/src/content/firmware/best-practices/thread-interrupt-safety.md

 With a standard mutex, the second lock from the same thread will block forever.
 This is rarely the desired behavior.
 A standard mutex is slightly lower in overhead, and if you're only locking around very small sections of code that's a single layer deep, it may be sufficient.

+Never attempt to obtain a mutex lock with interrupts disabled or in `SINGLE_THREADED_BLOCK` as the system will deadlock if the mutex is not available.

 ### SPI transactions

 One important place for thread safety is SPI.
 This is because in certain cases SPI can be accessed from the system thread,